Butson-Hadamard matrices and Plotkin-optimal p^k-ary codes: Abstract

 \section{Abstract}

-A power Hadamard matrix $H(x)$ is a square matrix of dimension $n$ with entries from Laurent polynomial ring $L= \Q [x,x^{-1}]$ such that $H(x)H(x^{-1})^T=nI \mod f(x)$, where $f$ is some Laurent polynomial of degree greater than $0$.
-In the first part of this work, some new results on power Hadamard matrices are studied, where we mainly extend the work of Craigen and Woodford.
-In the second part, codes obtained from Butson-Hadamard matrices are discussed and some bounds on the minimum distance of these codes are proved.
-In particular, we show that the code obtained from a Butson-Hadamard matrix meets the Plotkin bound under a non-homegeneous weight. \keywords{Power Hadamard matrices, Butson-Hadamard matrices, cyclotomic polynomials, Butson-Hadamard codes}
+A Butson-Hadamard matrix $H$ is a square matrix of dimension $n$ whose entries are complex roots of unity such that $HH^{*}= nI $.
+In the first part of this work, some new results on generalized Gray map are studied.
+In the second part, codes obtained from Butson-Hadamard matrices and some bounds on the minimum distance of these codes are proved.
+In particular, we show that the code obtained from a Butson-Hadamard matrix meets the Plotkin bound under a non-homogeneous weight.
+We also give the parameters of some code families which are obtained from modified Butson-Hadamard matrices under a (non)homogeneous Gray map. \keywords{Butson-Hadamard matrices, codes, generalized Gray map, Plotkin bound}\\ \amssub{05B20,94B60,94B65}